lisongxu/CSCE156-Project-DB/README.md

 1. Design Document (40 points)

-* ER Diagram (5 points) : The Entity-Relational (ER) Diagram to show all your database tables and their relations.
-May use MySQL Workbench or free https://drawsql.app/ to automatically generate an ER Digram from your MySQL code.
+  * ER Diagram (5 points) : Present an Entity-Relational (ER) Diagram illustrating all your database tables and their relationships.
+You can utilize tools like  MySQL Workbench or free https://drawsql.app/ for automatic generation of an ER Digram from your MySQL code.

-* UML Diagram (5 points) : The Unified Modelling Language (UM) diagram to show all your Java classes and their relations.
-May use the PlantUML plugin for Eclipse to automatically generate an UML diagram from your Java code.
+  * UML Diagram (5 points) : Display a Unified Modeling Language (UML) diagram to represent all your Java classes and their relationships.
+The PlantUML plugin for Eclipse can be employed to automatically generate a UML diagram from your Java code.

-* 3NF Complicance (10 points) : Database design justification for 3NF compliance of all your database tables.
+  * 3NF Complicance (10 points) : Provide a justification for 3NF compliance of all your database tables.

-* Mapping (10 points) : Describe the mapping between database tables and Java classes and briefly explain why.
-For example, which Java class is used to store the data of each table in the database?
+  * Mapping (10 points) : Describe the correspondence between database tables and Java classes, include a briefly rationale.
+For example, identify which Java class stores the data of each database table?

-* Synchronization (10 points): Describe how you synchornize your Java data with database data and breifly explain why.
-For example, when to load which data from the database to Java? when to save which data from Java to database?
+  * Synchronization (10 points): Describe how you synchornize your Java data with the data on the database server, along with a breifly justification.
+For example, outlining when to load which data from the database server to Java? when to save which data from Java to the database server?

-Note that, the mapping and synchrinization questions are open ended; clear descripotion and justications of your design choices are key.
+Note: the mapping and synchrinization questions are open-ended; a clear descripotion and justication of your design choices are crucial.

 2. Code (60 points):

-* MySQL initilization script (10 points): Succssefully create the tables and insert the predefined information into the database.
+  * MySQL Initilization Script (10 points): Succssefully create the tables and insert the predefined data into the database.

-* Main Window (10 points): Correct display the number of users.
+  * Main Window (10 points): Correctly display the current number of users.

-* Account Window (10 points): Correctly check the username and password.
+  * Account Window (10 points): Correctly validate the username and password before entering the Account Window.

   * Post Window (20 points): Correct post display and functionality for new posts.

   * Visibility Window (20 points): Correct visibility list display and functionality for editing the list.

 3. Bonus (35 points)

-* Create new accounts (Bonus 5 points): A user can create a new account.
+  * Create New Accounts (Bonus 5 points): Enable users to create new accounts.

-* Delete accounts (Bonus 5 points): A user can successfully delete the current account.
-All the data of the user, such as username, password, visibility (the user and others), and posts, should be deleted from the database.
-Note that the data should be deleted from various tables in the correct order.
+  * Delete Accounts (Bonus 5 points): Allow users to delete their current account.
+Ensure complete removal of user data, including username, password, visibility, and posts, from the database in the correct sequence.

-* Comments and coding style (Bonus 5 points): Please attend the lab sessions for more information about grading comments and coding style.
+  * Comments and Coding Style (Bonus 5 points): Attend lab sessions for detailed grading criteria on comments and coding style.

-* Like posts (Bonus 20 points):  A user may like a post visible to the user.
-The like information of a post should be visible to all the users who can view the post.
-Please design a new table or add a new attribue to existing tables, and make sure your tables still confirm to 3NF.
+  * Like Posts (Bonus 20 points):  Permit users to like posts visible to them.
+The like information should be accessible to all users who can view the post.
+Design a new table or add a new attribute to existing tables, ensuring continued adherence to 3NF.

-You are welcome to demonstrate how your Jstgram works to our LAs, especially the bonus parts, and they can give you their feedbacks and grade your project.
+You are encouraged to demonstrate the functionality of your Jstgram, particularly the bonus features, to our LAs for feedback and assessment.

 ### 5.3 Grading by the instructor